bernie-skipole/indi/docs/source/usage/introduction.rst

 More than one web process or thread may be running, redis makes data from a single connection visible to all processes.

 As well as simply storing values for other processes to read, redis has a pub/sub functionality.
-When data is received, indiredis stores it, and publishes a notification on the from_indi_channel, which can alert a subscribing GUI application that a value has changed.
+When data is received, indiredis stores it, and publishes the XML data on the from_indi_channel, which could be used to alert a subscribing GUI application that a value has changed.

 When the gui wishes to send data, it can publish it on the to_indi_channel, where it will be picked up by this indiredis service, and sent to indiserver.

-Redis key/value storage and publication is extremely easy, most web frameworks already use it.
+Redis key/value storage and publication is extremely easy, many web frameworks already use it.

 mqtt - why?
 ^^^^^^^^^^^